veggiespam/ImageLocationScanner/README.md

 	manually looking through all Exif tags available in MDE.
 If something new was added, then ILS needs to also account for it.
 File a bug report [on GitHub](https://github.com/veggiespam/ImageLocationScanner/issues) and I'll update in a future release.
-* Why does it say `City = ` with no city listed
+* Another Exif scanner says `City = ` with no city listed
 	- It actually says "City = \\0\\0\\0\\0\\0 ..." with maybe 64 nulls.
 	In newer versions ILS, we simply filter out strings that start with a null character.
-We assume someone isn't hiding data there.
+We assume someone isn't hiding data after the first null.
 * Another Exif scanner says `City = ---` but ILS does not show this value.
   - Some cameras and devices, like Panasonic, place "---" into fields where there is no value or the value is unknown.
+Other examples observed are "Off" when there is no data entered into the text field or a feature is inactive or a single space for a name.
-    ILS just filters this data out.
+    ILS just filters these fields from the display since there is no location or privacy leakage.
 * When I use ZAP, nothing shows up
 	- Before ZAP 2.7.x, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
 	- If you have images disabled in Global Exclude URL, then any